 Graham’s own route from teaching in England to working in a very different culture for many years created a foundation for his present-day business.

-“I said ‘So the French guys always want decisions to be kicked upstairs, right?’ and he looked at me and said ‘well, yeah, how did you know that?’.
-It’s because French people are trained and educated to deal with hierarchy, that’s how their culture is.
+“I said ‘So the French guys always want decisions to be kicked upstairs, right?’ and he looked at me and said ‘Well, yeah, how did you know that?’.
+I knew that because French people are trained and educated to deal with hierarchy – that’s how their culture is.

-“But without that you have miscommunication and misunderstanding and people don’t settle in the company and after a year they go home, and you have to bring someone else in and recruit again.
+“But without that you have miscommunication and misunderstanding and people don’t settle in the company.
+And after a year they go home, and you have to bring someone else in and recruit again.

 Graham passed on a headline tip for those seeking to work within a multicultural setting.